TypedDevs/bashunit/docs/getting-started.md

 # Getting Started

 **bashunit** is a dedicated testing tool crafted specifically for Bash scripts.
-It empowers you to conduct thorough tests on your Bash codebase, ensuring that your scripts operate reliably and as intended.
+It empowers you with tests on your Bash codebase, ensuring that your scripts operate reliably and as intended.

-With an intuitive API and lucid documentation, it streamlines the process for developers to implement and manage tests.
+With an intuitive API and documentation, it streamlines the process for developers to implement and manage tests.
 This is beneficial regardless of the project's size or intricacy in Bash.

-Thanks to **bashunit**, verifying and validating your Bash code has never been so straightforward and efficient.
+Thanks to **bashunit**, verifying and validating your Bash code has never been so easy and efficient.

 ## Installation